r01al/fireworks/README.md

 When DOM particles are used, a one‑time console warning is logged because DOM particles can be less performant on heavy pages.

+## Z‑index note ⚠️

+Default `zIndex` is `-1`, which keeps the effect **behind** your content.
+If you want the fireworks on top of everything, set a higher value (e.g. `zIndex: 10`).
+The effect won’t block clicks because it uses `pointer-events: none`, but it can visually cover UI elements when on top.

 ## Config 🎛️

 All options are optional.